Mohamed-Ashraf273/accelera/README.md

 ### Code Optimizer Setup (Optional)

-mAInera includes an AI-powered Code Optimizer that can convert Python code to optimized and parallelized C++.
+Accelera includes an AI-powered Code Optimizer that can convert Python code to optimized and parallelized C++.
 To use this feature:

 #### Option 1: Groq API (Default - Fast & Free)
 ```bash